The City of London Corporation is the world’s oldest continuously existing municipal democracy.

 The Corporation is fortunate to hold private and charitable investment assets valued at around £7 billion which enables it to fund many of its activities at no cost to the taxpayer.

-I am proud to have been an elected Member of the Court of Common Council for almost twenty years, holding a variety of leading roles in that time, including chairing the City’s Licensing and Standards Committees, and currently the Establishment Committee, which leads on workforce, organisational structure, corporate services, and diversity and inclusion.
+I am proud to have been an elected Member of the Court of Common Council for over twenty years, holding a variety of leading roles in that time, including chairing the City’s Licensing, Standards and Establishment Committees.